-Note: The formula chosen above should be consistently applied (do not switch between formulas when conducting trend analysis or peer comparisons) as the capital employed calculation differs depending on which formula is used.
-Generally, total assets minus current liabilities is the most commonly used formula in calculating capital employed.
+Note: The formula chosen should be consistently applied (do not switch between formulas when conducting trend analysis or peer comparisons) as the calculation differs depending on which formula is used.
+Generally, total assets minus current liabilities is the most commonly used formula.

 Mary is looking to calculate the capital employed of ABC Company, compiling the following information:

-Using the first formula above, Mary calculates the total amount as follows:
+Using the first formula above, Mary calculates the amount as follows:

 Capital Employed = $100,000 + $350,000 – $50,000 = $400,000

-Capital employed provides an insight into how a company is investing its money to generate profits.
+This metric provides an insight into how well a company is investing its money to generate profits.
 Although the figure varies depending on the formula used, the underlying idea remains the same.

 Return on Capital Employed

-Return on capital employed (ROCE) is a profitability ratio that measures the profitability and efficiency to which a company is using its capital.
-The ROCE is considered one of the best profitability ratios as it shows the operating income generated per dollar invested in capital.
-The formula for return on capital employed is as follows:
+Return on capital employed (ROCE) is a profitability ratio that measures the profitability of a company and the efficiency with which a company is using its capital.
+The ROCE is considered one of the best profitability ratios, as it shows the operating income generated per dollar of invested capital.
+The formula for ROCE is as follows: